Nel-S/largest-infdev-diamond-vein/README.md

 (MacOS)         open -a main.app
 (Google Colab) !.\main
 ```
 As mentioned in step 2, the program's runtime can vary wildly based on one's input data and its comprehensiveness.
-Nevertheless, if all goes well, a list should be printed to the screen containing your possible <!-- worldseeds --> internal states.
+Nevertheless, if all goes well, a list should gradually be printed to the screen containing the possible internal states.
+8. Those internal states, and other information about the veins, can then be plugged into [Combination.cu](<./Combination.cu>) to retrieve which possible lowest 48 bits of worldseeds could generate the vein(s).
 <!--
 8. At some point, this program will also automatically filter structure seeds into potential worldseeds.
 This hasn't been implemented yet, though, so in the meantime one must perform this filtering manually.
     1. Download and open [Cubiomes Viewer](https://github.com/Cubitect/cubiomes-viewer/releases).